caio-ishikawa/keeb-finder/README.md

 # keeb-finder

-Tech used: ReactJS, NodeJS, Express, Docker
+Tech used: ReactJS, NodeJS, Express, Docker, Cheerio

 ## The Problem

 It is hard to find in-stock boutique mechanical keyboards in Europe, because there are few stores and **very** limited stock.

+This leaves users having to browse through several websites just to gather their options.

 ## The solution